 Genetic mutations and the implications of carrying one can be a bit of a minefield.
-We’ve put together these FAQs to help but if you can’t find what you’re looking for, contact our Cancer Prevention Officer, Jo Stanford, Jo@ovarian.org.uk.
+We’ve put together these FAQs to help but if you can’t find what you’re looking for, contact our Cancer Prevention Officer at email@example.com

-Are the guideines the same across the country?
+- Are the guidelines the same across the country?

 The genetic test is usually carried out by a blood test which is then analysed by a genetics lab.

-BRCA mutations and Lynch Syndrome increase the lifetime risks of a number of different cancers.
+BRCA mutations and Lynch syndrome increase the lifetime risks of a number of different cancers.
 In some families, there may be a strong history of ovarian cancer with no history of breast cancer at all, or a combination of other cancers such as colorectal, uterine (womb) cancer and pancreatic cancer.
 You shouldn’t assume that if you don’t see the “typical” pattern of cancers you associate with these genes that you shouldn’t worry about your family history.
+Use our Hereditary Cancer Risk Tool to assess your family history and speak to your GP if you’re concerned.

-I’ve been diagnosed with ovarian cancer but no one else in my family has had cancer, is there any point getting BRCA tested?
+- I’ve been diagnosed with ovarian cancer but no one else in my family has had cancer, is there any point getting tested?

 Although only around 10-15% of ovarian cancer cases are caused by a genetic mutation, up to 50% of women diagnosed with ovarian cancer who test positive for a BRCA mutation have no family history of the disease.
 Based on current guidelines, all women with non-mucinous ovarian cancer, diagnosed at any age, are eligible for BRCA testing.
 Women with mucinous ovarian cancer and another primary cancer are also eligible.
 This is because a non-mucinous epithelial ovarian carcinoma diagnosis automatically puts you over the significant risk threshold.
 This is particularly the case with high-grade serous ovarian cancer.

-Can men have a genetic mutation such as BRCA?
+- Can men have a genetic mutation such as BRCA or Lynch syndrome?

-It’s also important to remember that a man with a genetic mutation such as BRCA has a 50/50 chance that he will pass this mutation onto his children, whether they are sons or daughters, and their risk of cancer will be increased.
+It’s also important to remember that a man with a genetic mutation such as BRCA/ Lynch has a 50/50 chance that he will pass this mutation onto his children, whether they are sons or daughters, and their risk of cancer will be increased.

 Yes it is possible to inherit more than one genetic mutation, although this is very rare.
 Generally the risk of cancer will be quoted as the higher risk mutation for that cancer.